servernoj/quible-api/README.md

 - `status` print the status of all migrations
 - `version` print the current version of the database:

 **Important:** the migration utility uses environment variable `ENV_DSN` to locate the DB instance and connect to it.
-This variable should either be "exported" explicitly or otherwise its value could be implied from `.env` file located in the repo's root.
+This variable should either be "exported" explicitly or **otherwise** its value will be implied from `.env` file located in the repo's root.

 ## Special Docker service